DongheeKang/MLOps_Note/linux_network.md

     $ iperf3 -s                                      : -s server on the server side
     $ iperf3 -u -c 172.16.38.137                     : -u specify UDP on the client side

+### Checking the number of open HTTP connections with Netstat

+* netstat

+    $ netstat -a
+      Active Internet connections (servers and established)              <----------- this one is important Proto Recv-Q Send-Q Local Address           Foreign Address         State udp        0      0 192.168.238.129:bootpc  192.168.238.254:bootps  ESTABLISHED
+      raw6       0      0 [::]:ipv6-icmp          [::]:*                  7
+      Active UNIX domain sockets (servers and established)               <----------- interanl communication only Proto RefCnt Flags       Type       State         I-Node   Path unix  3      [ ]         DGRAM      CONNECTED     15330    /run/systemd/notify unix  2      [ ACC ]     STREAM     LISTENING     15333    /run/systemd/private

+* explanation I

+      Proto  : protocol(TCP or UDP).
+      Recv-Q : bytes in the queue for that socket.
+      Send-Q : If both the Recv-Q and Send-Q are at 0, the applications on both sides of the connection are okay Local Address   : The address and the port number of the local end of the socket.
+      Foreign Address : The address and the port number of the remote end of the socket.
+      State           :
+          ESTABLISHED : A working connection has been established between the two endpoints, allowing data to be transferred.
+          SYN-SENT    : made a connection request and is waiting for the remote host to accept.
+          CLOSING     : The socket is waiting for a termination connection request acknowledgment from the remote connection.

+* explanation II

+      Proto : protocol used by the socket.
+It will be ‘unix’.
+      RefCnt: Reference Count.
+It shows the number of processes attached to this socket.
+      Flags : usually set to ACC for SO_ACCEPTON.
+Socket is waiting for a connection request.
+              SO_WAITDATA, displayed by W
+              SO_NOSPACE, displayed by N
+              SO_WAITDATA the socket needs to read, while SO_NOSPACE means there is no space to write data Type  : socket type.
+              STREAM: Stream socket.
+The communication is reliable.
+The packets will arrive in order.
+              DGRAM: Socket is in Datagram mode. a connectionless network socket. packets arrive out of order and might not arrive.
+      State :
+          FREE         : This socket is not allocated.
+          LISTENING    : The socket is in the process of listening for incoming connection requests.
+          CONNECTING   : The socket is about to establish a connection.
+          CONNECTED    : A connection has been established with another application, and the socket is able to transmit.
+          DISCONNECTING: The socket is disconnecting.
+      I-Node: Unix sockets are files.
+Therefore, the I-Node field points to the metadata of the socket.
+      Path  : The path of the socket file.

+* List Only HTTP Connections

+      $ netstat -an | grep :80
+      $ netstat -a | grep http

 ### How to ping a specific port?